 Adding batteries to your solar system won’t make your solar investment more profitable.

 That said, the peace of mind that comes with always having a dependable, independent backup energy source can certainly be worth the additional cost.
 And because your battery is powered by free solar energy, you won’t have to dish out tons of money for gas to power a traditional generator.

 It only makes sense to backup your critical loads, in most cases

-For most American homes, it will only be prudent to install enough solar batteries to power the essentials.
+It will only be prudent for most American homes to install enough solar batteries to power the essentials.
 Because of the price associated with solar storage systems, installing enough batteries to meet 100% of your typical energy needs would simply cost too much.

 Instead, you’ll want to work out what’s known as your critical loads -- the essential items that will keep running in the event of a power outage via energy from your batteries.
 These often include things like your refrigerator, freezer, small heaters, a few lights, medical equipment, and maybe a few outlets to charge devices.

 Your solar installer should be able to help you determine what are the absolute necessities, and then design a battery system that is capable of meeting your requirements.